 · is a student of Solid Rock Community School OR

-· is an approved homeschool student playing Crusaders sports
+· is an approved homeschool student playing Solid Rock sports

-· meets all player eligibility requirements including but not limited to meeting academic, behavioral, etc. expectations
+· meets all player eligibility requirements including but not limited to meeting academic and behavioral, expectations

-· has financial need that would otherwise limit the student from sports activities
+· has financial need that would otherwise limit the student from participating in sports activities

 1. Receive a copy of the Nicholas Azzue Athletic Scholarship Application from the school Athletic Director or front desk personnel, request it in person, or download it here (see below).

-2. Once the “eligible” applicant has received the application, he/she must complete it and deliver it to the SRCS Athletic Director.
-The applicant’s record will be verified by the Athletic Director’s office after submission of the application.
+2. Once the eligible applicant has received the application, he/she must complete it and deliver it to the SRCS Athletic Director.
+The applicant’s paperwork will be verified by the Athletic Director’s office.
 The applicant will be notified of a determination.

 Apply for the Scholarship

-If you are interested in applying for scholarship, please download this form (Azzue Scholarship Application).
+If you are interested in applying for the scholarship, please download this form (Azzue Scholarship Application).